LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces-and-abstract-classes.rst

 methods that only have signatures (that is, they don’t have implementation code).

-The main differences between interfaces and abstract classes are: - You *implement* an interface, while you *extend* an abstract class.
+The main differences between interfaces and abstract classes are: you *implement* an interface, while you *extend* an abstract class.
 The net effect of this is that a class may implement interfaces while also extending a class.
 Note that while you can implement *more than one*